shreyabiradar07/wHACKiest2021_GeekyBytes/README.md

 https://drive.google.com/file/d/1zz6DDNwhGhsagRVZlbgbWh112OjvvqGB/view?usp=sharing

-# Commands for blog application(hosted locally):
+ Commands for blog application(hosted locally):
 $ npm init

-# dependencies to be installed:
+ dependencies to be installed:
 $ npm install express mongoose ejs dompurify slugify marked method-override nodemon jsdom

 $ cd blogs

-# path is set using current ip address(192.168.43.155) and port number(3300) in server.js(line no. 23)
+path is set using current ip address(192.168.43.155) and port number(3300) in server.js(line no. 23)

-# use the below link(with your current IPv4 address) inside the href tag, in index.html(line no.52)
+use the below link(with your current IPv4 address) inside the href tag, in index.html(line no.52):

 http://192.168.43.155:3300

-# the same above link could be used to host the blog application locally
+ the same above link could be used to host the blog application locally

-# To start the application
+ To start the application:
 $ nodemon server